 Law school graduate salaries fall into a strange, arguably unhealthy pattern for a labor market.
 Whereas legal talent likely falls into a normal distribution, law school graduate salaries form a bi-modal distribution.

 It's logical that graduates with higher salaries are more likely to report than if they had a lower salary.
 That likely explains some of the gap.
 But another factor is that salaries at the largest law firms are publicly available through NALP.
-Public information also explains why judicial clerks and government employees have the highest salary response rates.
+Public information also explains why judicial clerks and government employees have the very high salary response rates.

 The median, on the other hand, is not as sensitive to vastly higher salaries produced by that part of the labor market.
 The chart below shows the change over time of median salaries overall and by the type of employer (e.g. law firm or government).
 In each group, graduate salaries have steadily increased over time.
 But the overall median ("All Full Time") is still rather sensitive to the number of large firm jobs, though the effect is considerably more apparent when observing the median salary at law firms of any size.